KhronosGroup/SPIRV-Tools/syntax.md

 * a mask expression, consisting of one or more mask enum names separated by `|`.
 For example, the expression `NotNaN|NotInf|NSZ` denotes the mask which is the combination of the `NotNaN`, `NotInf`, and `NSZ` flags.
-  (This is supported by the assembler but not yet by the disassembler.
-  TODO(dneto): Add disassembler support for emitting mask expressions.)
 * an injected immediate integer: `!<integer>`.
 See [below](#immediate).
 * an ID, e.g. `%foo`.
 See [below](#id).